The Significance of National Ag Day

 The Agriculture Industry’s Impact

-Celebrating & Contributing to National Ag Day
+How to Celebrate National Ag Day

 Celebrating National Ag Day helps spread the true story of agriculture.
 Together, we can promote the industry that feeds us, clothes us, and keeps our nation going!